xrysamuel/CS2303-FileSystem/doc/Report.md

 };
 ```

-The superblock structure contains fields such as block_size (indicating the fixed block size, which is 256 in our configuration), n_free_inodes (the count of unallocated inodes), n_free_blocks (the count of unallocated data blocks), block_bitmap_ptr (pointer to the data block bitmap), inode_bitmap_ptr (pointer to the inode block bitmap), inode_table_ptr (pointer to the inode table), data_blocks_ptr (pointer to the data blocks), formatted (a flag indicating whether the disk has been formatted), and reserved (unused space).
+This includes the fixed block size (256 bytes), counts of free inodes and data blocks, pointers to various bitmaps and tables, a format flag, and reserved space.

 ### 4.2 Program structure

-File Server (FS) employs a layered program structure comprising four layers:
+The File Server (FS) employs **a layered program structure** with four levels of abstraction:

-- Disk Layer: This layer serves as a fundamental abstraction for the read and write interfaces in the basic disk server.
-It incorporates a caching mechanism to optimize disk access.
+- Disk Layer: Abstracts basic disk read/write, incorporating a caching system for speed.
-- Blocks Layer: This layer provides interfaces for block and inode allocation and deallocation, as well as read and write operations for blocks.
+- Blocks Layer: Manages block and inode allocation/deallocation, and block read/write.
-- Inodes Layer: This layer offers manipulation interfaces for inode files.
+- Inodes Layer: Provides interfaces for manipulating inode files.
-- FS Layer: This layer provides high-level manipulation interfaces for the file tree, encompassing operations such as writing to a file, reading from a file, creating files or directories, and removing files or directories.
+- FS Layer: Offers high-level file tree manipulation (read, write, create, delete files/directories).

-Refer to the figure below for a detailed illustration:
+Please refer to the diagram below for a detailed illustration:

 ![](media/filesystem.drawio.svg)

-Each layer utilizes the interface of the layer below it, enabling a progressive increase in abstraction.
-This layered structure allows for modular development, enhancing the maintainability and extensibility of the FS.
+Each layer builds upon the interfaces of the layer below it, fostering **modular development**, **maintainability**, and **extensibility**.

 ### 4.3 Disk layer

 In the disk layer, a caching mechanism is employed to optimize `disk_write` and `disk_read` operations.
-Specifically, a cache of size `CACHE_SIZE` is maintained as a global variable within the disk layer.
-Each cache block stores a specific block from the disk, and an auxiliary array indicates which sector's block is stored in each cache block.
+Specifically, a cache of size `CACHE_SIZE` is maintained within the disk layer.
+Each cache block stores a specific block from the disk, and an auxiliary array indicates tracks which sector's block is in each cache block.

-When a `disk_write` request is issued, the cache is first searched.
-If the block is found in the cache, the contents of the buffer are directly written into the corresponding cache block.
-If the block is not found, a victim cache block is selected from the entire cache.
-Its contents are written back to the disk, clearing space for the desired block to be read into that position in the cache block, followed by writing the updated contents to the cache block.
+When a `disk_write` request is issued, the cache is first checked.
+If the block is found, it's updated.
+If the block is not found, a victim cache block is chosen from the cache and its contents are written back to the disk, and then cleared to load the desired block.

-The caching strategy for `disk_read` requests follows a similar approach.
+`disk_read` requests follow a similar caching strategy.

-The cache replacement strategy is an approximate LRU algorithm called "second chance" algorithm.
-This algorithm is implemented using a circular linked list structure and a victim pointer.
-It operates based on the concept of a circular linked list and a "reference" or "second chance" bit associated with each cache block.
+The cache replacement strategy is an **approximate LRU algorithm** called "second chance" algorithm.
+This algorithm uses a circular linked list structure, a victim pointer, and "second chance" bit associated with each cache block.
 Here are the steps of the second chance cache replacement algorithm:

-1. Initialize a victim pointer to point to the first cache block in the circular linked list.
+1. A victim pointer starts at the first cache block in the circular linked list.
 2. When a cache block needs to be replaced, examine the reference bit of the current victim block:
     - If the reference bit is 0, it means the block has not been accessed recently and can be chosen as the victim block for replacement.
     - If the reference bit is 1, it means the block has been accessed recently.
 Give it a "second chance" by setting its reference bit to 0 and move the victim pointer to the next cache block.
 3. Repeat step 2 until a cache block with a reference bit of 0 is found.
 This block becomes the victim block for replacement.
 4. Write back the contents of the victim block to the disk if it has been modified.
 5. Replace the victim block with the new block requested, updating its contents and reference bit.
-6. Move the victim pointer to the next cache block in the circular linked list.
+6. The victim pointer advances to the next block in the circular list.

-By using the second chance algorithm, the cache can prioritize blocks that have not been accessed recently for replacement, while giving a chance for recently accessed blocks to remain in the cache.
-This helps to improve cache hit rates and overall performance by keeping frequently accessed data in the cache.
+This "second chance" approach prioritizes less recently accessed blocks for replacement, improving cache hit rates and overall performance.

 Let's conduct a simple experiment.
-We execute three commands consecutively on our file system:
+Consider executing these commands:

 ```
 > ls